sthithpragya/Max-Information-Configuration-Exploration-MICE-/README_introduction.txt

 	> Make a directory 'recorded_data' to store the recorded and processed data for learning
 	> Make a directory 'learnt_models' to store the learnt models of inverse dynamics
-	> Place the 'data_collection' and 'testing_id' packages inside the catkin workspace
+	> Place the 'data_collection', 'error_computation' and 'testing_ID' packages inside the catkin workspace

 The package specific information is available as README files in the respective packages.